Who were we?

-In our first collaborative project, which is funded by the ESRC (Economic & Social Research Council), this newly formed network (EGHE) draws together academics and activists to share and build knowledge and expertise on key areas of concern in gender and higher education (HE) comparatively across a range of African countries as well as the UK; and to build the foundations for sustained research that will address key issues of pressing concern in the field.
+Funded by the ESRC (Economic & Social Research Council) between 2017-18, this network (EGHE) drew together academics and activists to share and build knowledge and expertise on key areas of concern in gender and higher education (HE) comparatively across a range of African countries as well as the UK; and to build the foundations for sustained research that will address key issues of pressing concern in the field.

 Network activities include the undertaking of two scoping exercises designed to map and synthesise existing knowledge in relation to a) gender and STEM in HE across network member countries, and b) key further areas of concern, in order to support the development of further collaborations such as a research bid, and generate useful knowledge to share with international policy makers and practitioners.